LSSTScienceCollaborations/StackClub/Syllabus.md

   + Guided tour of an afwtable
   + Available catalogs: DPDD-ification will put them into queriable database, but until then tasks produce catalogs that the butler can get.

-- Suggested Projects:

-  + Greg: data structures and the tasks that make them

 - Stack Club Resources:

   + [GettingStarted.md](GettingStarted/GettingStarted.md)